Fly fishing Blue River This includes a Blue River fishing report.

 Copyright 2013 James Marsh

-Blue River Fishing Report – May 01, 2014.
-The discharges and stream levels are a little below a normal level and the water is clear.
-There are good Light Green Midge, Little Black caddis, March Browns and Skwala stonefly hatches taking place.
+Blue River Fishing Report – November 02, 2014.
+The discharges and stream level are near a normal and the water is clear.
+Good hatches are taking place.
 Check back with us regularly.
 We update the Blue River fishing report weekly.
+We are getting good catch reports from customers.

 USGS Real-Time Stream Flow Data at Blue River